Installation#

 trino_metadata_name_DiscoveryNodeManager_ActiveNodeCount: 1

-This requires the cluster to have at least one active worker node in order to be considered healthy.
-The map is overwritten if configured explicitly.
-For example, to increase the minimum worker count to 10 and disqualify clusters that have been experiencing frequent major Garbage Collections, set
+For the cluster to be considered healthy, one worker node must be active.
+To increase the minimum worker count to 10 and disqualify clusters experiencing frequent major garbage collections, set the following configuration properties:

 monitor: